Read about stunning silk flowers, beautiful weddings, amazing replica bouquets and my latest designs.

 Silk flowers are ideal for wedding table centres, either simple like these or as larger displays as shown on my arrangements page.

-When Kerry first contacted me at the end of January she sent some really great photos of her wedding bouquet.
-I thought this is a bouquet I would really like to try and reproduce, it was so lovely, as seen here on the left.
+When Kerry first contacted me at the end of January she sent some great photos of her wedding bouquet (left).
+I thought this is a bouquet I would really like to try and reproduce, it was so lovely.

 But artificial flowers are more limited in their colours, shapes and sizes.
-Searching through the websites of my usual wholesalers, the roses were either the right colour but the wrong size or the right shape but the wrong colour – very frustrating!
+Searching the websites of my usual wholesalers, the roses were either the right colour or the wrong size – very frustrating!

-Once the roses arrived I ordered the Freesias from my local wholesaler as usual, not knowing that within a few days it would be closed because of Covid-19 and I had ordered them just in time.
+Once the roses arrived I ordered the Freesias from my local wholesaler as usual.
+Within a few days the wholesaler was closed because of Covid-19, fortunately I had ordered them just in time.

 I proceeded with the construction of the replica bouquet (right image), by this time we were all in lockdown and Kerry said it was nice to have something lovely to look forward to.